Utah Admin. Code R315-261-4 - Exclusions

 in the laboratory after testing for a specific purpose, for example, until

-conclusion of a court case or enforcement action where further testing of the
+conclusion of a court case or enforcement action when further testing of the

 sample may be necessary.

-Transportation (DOT), U.S. Postal Service (USPS), or any other applicable
+comply with DOT, U.S. Postal Service (USPS), or any other applicable shipping

 and telephone number;